Ernest Vardanean

-Ernest Vardanean is a journalist and political scientist who lives in the breakaway Moldovan region of Transnistria.
+Ernest Vardanean (born 11 May 1980) is a journalist and political scientist who lives in the breakaway Moldovan region of Transnistria.
 He was arrested on 7 April 2010 by the self-proclaimed forces in Tiraspol charged of high treason in favor of the Republic of Moldova.

 Biography

-Ernest Vardanean was born in Yerevan, the capital of Armenia; his family moved to Moldavian Soviet Socialist Republic after the 1988 Armenian earthquake.
+Ernest Vardanean was born in Yerevan, Armenian SSR.
+His family moved to Moldavian Soviet Socialist Republic after the 1988 Armenian earthquake.
 Vardanean graduated from the Faculty of Political Science of the Moldova State University; he speaks five languages.
 He ran in the 2005 election for Parliament of Transnistria, but his campaign failed.
-He is one of the founders of the Pridnestrovian Armenians Union and is a member of the organisation's board.
+He is one of the founders of the Transnistrian Armenians Union and is a member of the organisation's board.

 Vardanean worked for the Russian Internet news agency Novy Region in Tiraspol.
-In 2009, he also started to work for the Chişinău-based newspaper Puls, which caused irritation among Transdniestrian authorities.
+In 2009, he also started to work for the Chișinău-based newspaper Puls, which caused irritation among Transnistrian authorities.
 He was known in Moldova for his often critical reporting on state officials and matters of public interest.
 In 2009, Vardanean was selected for a position in the United Nations Secretariat.

-Vardanean is married to Irina Vardanean (maiden name - Lazăr), who comes from the Moldovan town of Rezina.
+Vardanean is married to Irina Vardanean (maiden name – Lazăr), who comes from the Moldovan town of Rezina.
 They have a son, Arutiun, born in 2003, and a daughter, Carina, born in 2009.
 The family lives in Chișinău, where Vardanean is a lecturer at the Moldova State University.